 To experience implementing particle emitters

-Defining the ParticleEmitter Object
+Defining the ParticleEmitter Class

 You have observed and experienced the importance of avoiding patterns when working with particles.
-In this case, as the ParticleEmitter object generates new particles over time, it is important to inject randomness to avoid any appearance of a pattern.
+In this case, as the ParticleEmitter object generates new particles over time, it is again important to inject randomness to avoid any appearance of a pattern.

 In the src/engine/particles folder, create particle_emitter.js, define the ParticleEmitter class with a constructor that receives the location, number, and how to emit new particles.
 Note that the mParticleCreator variable expects a callback function.
 When required, this function will be invoked to create a particle.